-Fun fact: The huskies usually run together in the same team through their lives and 90% of the alphas are females.
+Fun fact: The huskies usually run together in the same team throughout their lives and 90% of the alphas are females.
 If it’s available, I’d highly recommend watching Eight Below before this!

-For the husky sledding experience, there’re 2 options: be a rider or a driver!
-As a rider, your sled would be driven by one of the husky trainers and there would be up to 8 huskies leading your sled.
+For the husky sledding experience, there’re two options: be a rider or a driver!
+As a rider, your sled would be driven by one of the husky trainers and there would be up to eight huskies leading your sled.
 I can imagine the sleds moving quite fast for this.

 Of course, we picked the driver option and to our surprise, it was very manageable!
-You’d get 5 huskies per sled and there’s a midpoint to switch spots with your partner.
+You get five huskies per sled and there’s a midpoint to switch spots with your partner.